Autographed Print Copies

 Already have a copy and want it signed?
 I don't do book plates for security reasons.
 But please check my Contact Page for a list of upcoming appearances.
 Contact me for an address if you wish to mail a book to me for signature.

 IF ORDERING MULTIPLE BOOKS.
-Only one copy of A Passion for Space or Home on the Moon will fit in an envelope.
-But all other books, such as one copy of Welcome to Mars plus one copy of Callahan Kids can go into one envelope.
-So, if ordering two books, select the Houston option for one book to avoid paying double shipping fees.
+Only one copy of A Passion for Space will fit in a flat-rate postal envelope.
+But two copies of all other books, such Welcome to Mars or Fly Me to the Moon, can go into one envelope.
+So, if ordering two books, select the "Houston" option for the second book to avoid paying extra shipping fees.

 A Passion for Space